Full Guide to Joshua Tree National Park: Hikes, Wildlife, Stargazing, and More

 Removing this spiny segment from the shoe required a lot of patience.

-Wildlife Watching
+5. Wildlife Watching

-Joshua Tree is home to 57 species of mammals, 46 species of reptiles, and over 250 species of migrant and resident birds.
+Joshua Tree is home to 57 species of mammals, 46 species of reptiles, and over 250 species of migratory and resident birds.
 The sightings depend on luck, time of day, season, and weather conditions.

 Definetely my highlight so far was spotting a desert tortoise when driving along a park road that was traversing a wide-open space with minimal vegetation.
 With its prominent shell, it stood out.
 Desert tortoises are categorized as a threatened species on both the California and Federal Endangered Species Lists.
 Seeing a desert tortoise is quite rare, so always stay vigilant and drive carefully in case one crosses the street—they're not that fast.